-- Tables are needed to map mathematical functions. - You edit a table by navigating through rows and columns with the navigator and changing the values of the cells. - You only edit the numerical values.
-The controller automatically takes care of the engineering units. - You can add rows to the table (INSERT soft key) or delete them (DEL soft key). - Afterwards, you save the table (SAVE soft key). - ullet You can also cancel your entries any time using the $oldsymbol{\mathcal{X}}$ soft key. - Example: Menu/Setup/Inputs/pH/Medium comp.
+- Tables are needed to map mathematical functions or to enter irregular interval samples. - You edit a table by navigating through rows and columns with the navigator and changing the values of the cells. - You only edit the numerical values.
+The controller automatically takes care of the engineering units. - You can add rows to the table (INSERT soft key) or delete them (DEL soft key). - Afterwards, you save the table (SAVE soft key). - You can also cancel your entries any time using the 🗡 soft key. - Example: Menu/Setup/Inputs/pH/Medium comp.